 Dear Ms. Vicki,

-He never told the Army about this when he joined.
+He didn't tell the Army about this when he joined.
 He and his family have kept it a secret.
-When I was told about this, I was threatened to never expose him.
+When I was told about this, I was threatened and ordered never to expose him.

 I realized too late that he had everything planned out.
 He was going to use his disability from his childhood in order to "play hurt" and retire early from the Army.